j3k0/cordova-plugin-purchase/README.md

 # iOS In-App Purchase plugin

-WARNING: I'M CURRENLTY REWRITING PART OF THIS PLUGING.
-IT'S NOT YET USABLE!

  * Allows In-App Purchases to be made from a Phonegap Application.
  * Wraps StoreKit.

 Original code: Matt Kane

 Maintainer: Jean-Christophe Hoelt

 ## Install the Plugin